vantablack2443/FarmingSimulation_Kotlin/Implementation_Report.md

 - Copilot for syntax and code completion

 **Kevin:** <br>
-Kevin used the following tools in the implementaion phase:
+Kevin used the following tools in the implementation phase:
 - NotebookLM for sourcing specific points from the specification for easier verification.
 - GPT-5 for syntax